The Steel Helmet is a 1951 film directed by Samuel Fuller.

 - Infant Immortality: Poor little Short Round is shot and killed by a North Korean sniper.

 - In the Back: The North Korean officer springs out of concealment and knifes poor Joe to death In The Back.
-In the most disturbing scene in the movie, Joe becomes Suddenly Voiced, gasping "Oh no, please, oh no," as the North Korean stabs him several times.
+In the most disturbing scene in the movie, Joe becomes Suddenly Speaking, gasping "Oh no, please, oh no," as the North Korean stabs him several times.

 - Jerkass Has a Point: